Your cart is currently empty.

 Many common STDs have similar symptoms—or no symptoms at all—and the only way to know for sure if you’ve contracted an STD is to take a reliable 10 Panel STD test.
 But figuring out exactly which STDs to test for can be a rather expensive guessing game.
 As an alternative, this test is a great way to get tested for the most commonly spread sexually transmitted diseases and infections in one quick, confidential, and convenient stop.
 In addition to covering multiple bases all at once, the 10 panel option is offered a fraction of the cost of purchasing ten individual tests.

-This 10 test panel covers the following, in addition to an optional trichomoniasis test:
+This 10 test panel covers the following:

 Simply place an order online for your 10 Panel STD test and schedule your appointment.
 Then, visit one of our 4,000+ nationwide testing facilities at your scheduled time to have your sample collected.
 This full panel test requires both a blood test and a urine test.
 A certified staff member will collect the sample at which point your job is complete.
 The process is painless and takes only a few minutes.
 In fact, most patients are in and out of the facility in under 30 minutes.
 From there, your sample will be processed in a CLIA-certified laboratory and you’ll have complete results available on your online portal regarding your status for the 10 most common STDs.